collective/tutorial-blog-angular2/tutorials/login/README.md

   $ ng g component home
 ```

+As we want to be able to display either the home page, either the login page, we need routing.

-Let's add two routes (one for home, one for login):
+Let's add two routes:

 app.module.ts: